-SUMC submitted the annual Construction Sales & Use Tax Monitoring Report on June 30 of 2018, 2019, and 2020 for the previous calendar year.
-The City Auditor sent their required response for each year.
-Based upon the City Auditor's review of the annual Construction Sales and Use Tax Monitoring Report submitted by SUMC, revenues for calendar years 2011 through 2019 have totaled \$5,256,026.
-The City Auditor submitted a letter to Stanford Medicine noting that this amount was \$10,216 less than what was listed by SUMC.
-Reconciliation that ensures that the City would receive no less than \$8.1M in construction sales and tax revenue by December 31, 2025 would occur starting in August 2026.
+SUMC submitted the annual Construction Sales & Use Tax Monitoring Report on June 30, 2021.
+The City sent its required response.
+Based upon the City's review of the annual Construction Sales and Use Tax Monitoring Report, revenues for calendar years 2011 through 2020 have totaled \$5,335,541.
+This annual reporting assists in the process of ensuring that the City would receive no less than \$8.1M in construction sales and use tax revenue by December 31, 2025.